 In this section, the website mentions the California law for the rights of residents in that state.
 Californian citizens can request the details of information forwarded to third parties, and they can even request the name and address of third-party companies if they desire.
 The LaTurner team is responsible for responding to requests for information from Californian residents within 30 days of receiving the email.

-The website advises parents to monitor their children’s online activities as the LaTurner website does not collect information from children below the age of 13 knowingly.
+The website advises parents to monitor their children’s online activities as the LaTurner website does not knowingly collect information from children below the age of 13.

 Jake n Jones collects information from three channels, and these include: